Shooting Stars in November 2026

 Visibility forecast

-• Description: The Leonids, associated with the comet Tempel-Tuttle, are famous for producing breathtaking meteor storms.
+- Description: The Leonids, associated with the comet Tempel-Tuttle, are famous for producing breathtaking meteor storms.
 Such storms occur about every 33 years.
 For instance, in 1966, observers in North America could see thousands of meteors per hour.
-The last Leonid meteor storm took place in 2002.
+The most recent major Leonid outbursts occurred in 1999–2002, with activity peaking around 2001.
 The Leonid meteors are among the fastest, reaching a speed of 71 kilometers (44 miles) per second.
 Learn more about the Leonid meteor shower and how to watch it in our dedicated article.

 Visibility forecast